Skip to content

 ⚡ Written in high-performance Golang Benefit from the speed and efficiency of Golang for high-performance applications.

-📥 Easy to install Install and use Kdeps with a single command, as outlined in the installation guide.
+📥 Easy to install Install and use KDeps with a single command, as outlined in the installation guide.

 shell